tshepang/blog/content/developer of note: Michael Biebl.md

 named [Michael Biebl].
 This guy is the lone maintainer of [Tracker] and rsyslog in Debian (among others).
-Not just that but he is also a co-maintainer of a large number of GNOME technologies (gnome-session, dbus, avahi, gnome-power-manager, gvfs, hal, network-manager\...).
+Not just that but he is also a co-maintainer of a large number of GNOME technologies (gnome-session, dbus, avahi, gnome-power-manager, gvfs, hal, network-manager...).

-I love especially his role as some sorta QA for Tracker (he\'s done a terrific job of it +++ most recently offering [a bunch of patches] to fix some linking problems in the code).
-Oh, and I\'m not the only one who noticed +++ [the great Josselin Mouette], [did offer accolades too] for Michael\'s other work.
+I love especially his role as some sorta QA for Tracker (he's done a terrific job of it +++ most recently offering [a bunch of patches] to fix some linking problems in the code).
+Oh, and I'm not the only one who noticed +++ [the great Josselin Mouette], [did offer accolades too] for Michael's other work.

   [Michael Biebl]: http://qa.debian.org/developer.php?login=biebl@debian.org
   [Tracker]: http://projects.gnome.org/tracker/